natura-cosmeticos/.github/pull_request_template.md

 ### Testing

-- [ ] I have added tests that prove my fix is effective or that my feature works;
+- [ ] I created/updated an unit test to verify these changes;